teambtcmap/btcmap.org/README.md

 ## Embedding

-If you would like to embed the map on your own website, simply add the following code to your HTML:
+If you would like to embed the web map on your own website, simply add the following code to your HTML:

 ```html
 <iframe